What is Wireless In-flight Entertainment?

 In-flight Entertainment system - why?

-You need to ensure you have Silverlight version 4.2 or later installed on your laptop with the correct settings configured to be able to connect to the Wireless In-flight Entertainment system.
+You need to ensure you have the latest version of Microsoft Silverlight installed on your laptop with the correct settings configured to be able to connect to the Wireless In-flight Entertainment system.
 You can check you have a compatible version of Silverlight with the correct settings by loading the test page while connected to the internet.

 My laptop runs Windows 8 and has the latest version of Microsoft Silverlight – why might I be encountering a “plug-in” error message when trying to access the Wireless In-flight Entertainment system?

 Windows 8 has two browsers, both called Internet Explorer.
 One browser is accessible from the Metro interface, while the other browser is accessible only from the desktop environment.
 While the desktop browser allows the use of plug-ins like Silverlight, the Metro browser does not.
 As a result, the Wireless In-flight Entertainment system is only accessible in the desktop environment.
 If you are using Windows 8 with Silverlight® and encounter a plug-in error message when trying to access the Wireless In-flight Entertainment system, please ensure that you are using the browser from the desktop.

 Can I use the Wireless In-flight Entertainment system if I have not downloaded a Virgin Australia In-flight Entertainment App or Microsoft Silverlight?

 No. The Wireless In-flight Entertainment system requires the correct App or Silverlight to be downloaded on your device prior to departure.

 You will be able to access hundreds of hours of movies, TV shows and music.
 There is also a survey, so you can tell us about your experience.

 Can I control when the content starts and stops?